Alternative strategies

 • The fund generated a positive return during the month.

-• Other contributors were Financials, supported by resilient earnings and positive sentiment towards the sector while Utilities benefited from ongoing investor focus on electrification and power infrastructure themes.
+• Financials were the strongest contributor, driven by bank holdings, while Industrials also performed well, supported by resilient earnings and continued investor focus on electrification and power infrastructure themes.

 Outlook and Investment Strategy